-Many years ago, my family moved into a new home and almost immediately, found themselves in the middle of a war they didn’t want, with the neighbours.
+Many years ago, my family moved into a new home and almost immediately, found themselves in the middle of a war they didn’t want (or ask for) with the neighbours.

 I was only a young teenager at the time but I could see the effect this was having on my parents.
 My dad was recovering from a heart attack (at the age of 42) and they were desperately trying to approach the situation with as much grace as possible.
 But no matter what they did, the situation continued to deteriorate.
 It seemed there was no hope.

 One day, my parents were praying about it, praying for a breakthrough, when my mum started to laugh.
 ‘I know what we need to do,’ she said.
 ‘I feel like God just told me, I need to make them a cake’.

 It sounded ridiculous, but bearing in mind what an amazing baker my mum is, it might just work.
 She ended up pouring her heart and soul into the most important cake of her life and then, both parents went round to deliver it.

 I’m not sure what the neighbours thought, but from that very moment, the relationship began to heal.
 Shy smiles were exchanged in the street, the beginnings of conversations were shared, till in the end, the two families were firm friends.
 Some years later, when a member of their family died very suddenly one afternoon, my dad was part of the emergency effort to save him, and later, sat with them and wept and prayed and helped to organise a funeral.

 The family has now gone, the kids grown up, both of their parents have passed away but a gentle bond still exists with the children and now, their children too.

 I’ve been thinking about this story this week, as I’ve watched the increasingly bitter narrative in both the US and the UK over everything from guns to immigration to Brexit.